mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/index.md

 * Edge-LB pool configuration settings and examples.

-* Edge-LB HAProxy endpoints for returning information about HAProxy operations and activity.
+* Edge-LB HAProxy&reg; endpoints for returning information about HAProxy operations and activity.

 * HAProxy templates and labels that you can use to customize Edge-LB load balancing configuration settings.